Zeerky/HypixelStatsOverlay/README.md

  - Click the green button at the top right of this screen and click "Download ZIP"

- - Extract the zip file to a folder and run the .bat file (this will install the requests module for python)
+ - Extract the zip file to a folder and run the .bat file (this will install the requests and pyglet(font) modules for python)

  - Right click the .py file and open with a text editor like notepad